MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/shopfactory/_index.md

     - /integrations/hosted/shopfactory/manual
     - /integrations/shopfactory/manual
     - /integrations/ecommerce-integrations/shopfactory
+    - /payments/integrations/ecommerce-platforms/shopfactory/
 ---
 This free plugin to integrate MultiSafepay payment solutions into your ShopFactory webshop is developed and maintained by ShopFactory.

-For technical queries about the plugin, see ShopFactory – [ShopFactory Support](https://www.shopfactory.nl/contents/nl/d122.html).

 You will need a MultiSafepay account.
 See [Getting started](/getting-started/).

+For technical queries about the plugin, see ShopFactory – [ShopFactory Support](https://www.shopfactory.nl/contents/nl/d122.html).

+For information about supported payment methods, email the Integration Team at <integration@multisafepay.com>